Last updated 17 June 2020

 This cool respite from the heat has an interesting range of displays including the imposing Sweetheart, a saltwater croc, an array of aboriginal art and an informative and interactive gallery on cyclone Tracy.
 The exhibits are changed regularly, which makes it interesting for repeat visitors like me.
 With my last visit (2015) I wandered through an exhibition by Australian painter Ben Quilty.
 This time I enjoyed a Didjeridu and Yidaki exhibit, featuring the wind instruments that are important symbols for Aboriginal identity.
 (Yidaki is the generic term for the instrument in Yolngu language.)
 I came away with an understanding of how these instruments are made and the significance of them to the First People.

-Fannie Bay Gaol (this is closed on public holidays and my tour was on a public holiday, but I did take a quick peek through the building on my last visit.)
+The gaol is closed on public holidays and my tour was on a public holiday, but I did take a quick peek through the building during my previous visit to Darwin.

 The decommissioned gaol at Fannie Bay was in use from 1883 to 1979 and now is preserved for historical reasons.
 The stone infirmary on site was constructed in 1887 and in 1920 cells were built for female prisoners.
 It’s a macabre museum as the gaol has a set of gallows used for the last two hangings in the Northern Territory (two European immigrants were hanged on the 7th August 1952, accused of murdering a Darwin taxi driver.)

-The Qantas Hangar, built in 1934, is in the Parap residential area.
+The Qantas Hangar, constructed in 1934, is in the Parap residential area.
 The wide street nearby that is now Ross Smith Avenue was originally an airstrip between 1919 to 1946.

-The hangar suffered some damage during the bombing of Darwin in 1942.
-You can see where the shrapnel has penetrated through a steel support pillar – highlighted in orange paint so the visitors don’t miss these large gaping holes shrouded by twisted metal.
+The hangar was damaged during the bombing of Darwin in 1942.
+Evidence of where the shrapnel penetrated a steel support pillar has been maintained to preserve the history.
+Conveniently highlighted in orange paint so visitors don’t miss the gaping holes shrouded by twisted metal.

-The Hangar miraculously survived Cyclone Tracy in 1974 and is now home to a collection of historical items including relic motor cars, petrol bowsers, and locomotion engines.
+The Hangar miraculously survived Cyclone Tracy in 1974 and is now home to an eclectic collection of historical items including relic motor cars, petrol bowsers, and locomotion engines.
 A collector’s paradise.

 The back section of the Hangar is used by the Motor Vehicle Enthusiasts Club Inc. Northern Territory (MVEC) where members tinker away on their beloved projects.
 My Father would have loved this place!